Program Cost, Scholarships and Financial Aid

 - Mid-Atlantic Athletic Trainers' Association (District 3), William Prentice Scholarship

 - Far West Athletic Trainers' Association (District 8)

 - Northwest Athletic Trainers' Association (District 10)

-Moravian College offers one two-year residential graduate assistantship for a student beginning the program in the Summer of even years (i.e., Summer 2018, Summer 2020).
+Moravian University offers one two-year residential graduate assistantship for a student beginning the program in the Summer of even years (i.e., Summer 2018, Summer 2020).
 This assistantship provides an opportunity to teach in Moravian's professional MSAT program, as well as the opportunity for continued clinical practice through our partnership with St. Luke's University Sports Medicine.
 The assistantship includes a full tuition waiver, a generous stipend, and a health insurance package.
 Please contact the Program Director, Dr. Jennifer Ostrowski, for additional information on availability and how to apply.